 Benzaiten as tattoo motif

-The goddess of the arts is actually made to get under your skin as a work of art.
 As you can see on Swen’s design, the goddess Benzaiten is ideal as a Japanese tattoo for the back or a sleeve.
 If you want to go deeper into the subject or if you would like to start a tattoo project, contact us via our contact form.

-What the other lucky gods stand for, we’ll explain to you as announced above in this seven-part series about the Japanese lucky gods.
-So you can be curious.
+What the other lucky gods stand for, we’ll explain to you in our next blog post.